Master of Integrated Marketing Communications (MSIMC)

 Completion of the Integrated Marketing Communications program requires 12 courses, with additional prerequisite courses depending on academic background.

-Students who began the program before Fall 2016 may pursue the program curriculum in effect when they entered their program or may switch to the revised curriculum outlined below.
-More details →
+The curriculum below is effective fall 2018 for students admitted in fall 2018 and thereafter.
+Students who began the program before fall 2018 may pursue the program curriculum in effect when they entered their program or may switch to the revised curriculum below.

 |MARK 460: Marketing Management||3|

 |MGMT 470/HRER 417: Organizational Behavior||3|